tenapato/cli-curl/README.md

 # CLI Curls

-A command-line interface (CLI) tool for managing API requests, with a specific focus on Alpaca API journal transfers.
+A command-line interface (CLI) tool for managing API requests.
 This tool provides a structured way to organize and execute curl commands through shell scripts.

 ## Features